-Claremont is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Claremont enrolled in college, Claremont has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Claremont is a college town.
+There are a lot of students in Claremont attending college, and as a result Claremont provides a number of services, amenities and opportunities geared to the needs and activities of students.

-Claremont is a very ethnically-diverse city.
+Claremont is an extremely ethnically-diverse city.
 The people who call Claremont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Claremont residents report their race to be White, followed by Asian.
 Claremont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.22% of the city’s residents.
+People of Hispanic or Latino origin account for 22.29% of the city’s residents.
 Important ancestries of people in Claremont include English, Irish, Italian, and French .